 Internet content mills.

 Yes.
 Those dumps.
 The ones which pay by the word, averaging $5 and $10 per hour.
-We can level up to earn over $50 per hour.
-With the option to earn even more if you use this experience to publish your own websites.
+We can level up to earn $50 per hour.
+With even more if you learn how to publish your own websites.

 Why We’re Even Thinking About This…